-Choose: Because we have paired data and the parameter to be estimated is a mean of differences, we will use a matched pairs t-test.

-Check: We have a random sample with paired observations and the number of differences is $n{diff} = 30 \ge 30$ , so we can proceed with the matched pairs t-test.
+- Choose: Because we have paired data and the parameter to be estimated is a mean of differences, we will use a 1-sample t-test with paired data. - Check: We have a random sample of students and have paired data on them.
+We will assume that this sample of size 30 represents less than 10% of the total population of such students.
+Finally, the number of differences is $n{diff} = 30 \ge 30$ , so we can proceed with the 1-sample t-test.